ProjectsGm2/Gm2-Wordpress-Suite/README.md

 LCP candidates are detected by preferring the featured image on singular pages, falling back to the first image in rendered content and supporting WooCommerce product images.
 Detection runs automatically when `get_lcp_candidate()` is called and results are cached for a minute to avoid repeated parsing.

+When a candidate lacks dimension metadata, the optimizer fetches its intrinsic width and height—falling back to PHP's `getimagesize()`—and injects the attributes to prevent Cumulative Layout Shift.

 Configuration options include:

 - `remove_lazy_on_lcp` – strips lazy‑loading from the element identified as the LCP candidate.
 - `add_fetchpriority_high` – adds `fetchpriority="high"` to the LCP resource so browsers request it sooner.
 Existing `the_content` and block output is scanned to insert the attribute when missing.
-- `force_width_height` – injects missing width and height attributes to avoid layout shifts.
+- `force_width_height` – fetches intrinsic dimensions (using `getimagesize()` if metadata is absent) and injects width and height attributes to avoid layout shifts.
 - `responsive_picture_nextgen` – converts `<img>` tags to responsive `<picture>` markup with modern formats when possible.
 - `add_preconnect` – outputs `preconnect` hints for the LCP host.
 - `add_preload` – preloads the LCP image or font so it starts downloading immediately.